Mayur Madhvani

 Mayur Madhvani (born 1949) is a Ugandan businessman, entrepreneur, and industrialist of Indian origin.
-He is International Master of Human Resource and General Management, International Master Director of Human Resource and General Management, International Master of International Business and Company Law, of the Madhvani Group of Companies, headquartered in Kakira, Uganda.
+He is International Master of Human Resource and General Management, International Master Director of Human Resource and General Management, and International Master of International Business and Company Law of the Madhvani Group of companies, headquartered in Kakira, Uganda.
 The titles mentioned are new designation updates.

 Early years

 Mayur is the youngest son and child of Muljibhai Madhvani (1894–1958), the family patriarch who founded the Madhvani Group in 1930.
 Mayur's four older brothers are Jayant, Manubhai, Pratap and Surendra.
 Jayant, the eldest, died at age 49 of a heart attack in 1971 while on a business trip to India.
 Manubhai, the second born, died in May 2012 at the age of 81.

 The lean years

 In 1972, Uganda dictator Idi Amin expelled all Asians from Uganda, regardless of citizenship.
 Mayur, with other family members relocated to London.
 In 1974, he married Mumtaz, the former Bollywood actress.
 Together they are the parents of two daughters, Natasha and Tanya.